Cooling Caps (Scalp Hypothermia) to Reduce Hair Loss

-One type of newer cooling cap system, known as DigniCap®, has been cleared for use by the US Food and Drug Administration (FDA).
+Some newer cooling cap systems, such as the DigniCap and Paxman cooling systems, have been cleared for use by the US Food and Drug Administration (FDA).
 Some older types of scalp hypothermia devices can be rented or purchased online, and some cancer treatment facilities in the US allow patients to use them.

 If you are considering whether to use scalp hypothermia, it’s important to carefully weigh the potential benefits, discomforts, and risks .
 Discuss the pros and cons of this option with your cancer treatment doctor.
 You might also want to ask if the treatment center has experience in using cooling caps and how successful they have been.

 Another consideration might be cost.
 Older types of caps are generally not covered by insurance, and it’s not yet clear if the use of newer, computer-controlled systems will be covered, either.
 It’s important to check with your insurance company to see what might be covered before starting your treatment.

 Janssen FE, Van Leeuwen GM, Van Steenhoven AA.
 Modelling of temperature and perfusion during scalp cooling.
 Phys Med Biol.
 2005;50(17):4065-407373.

 Komen MM, Smorenburg CH, van den Hurk CJ, Nortier JW.
 Factors influencing the effectiveness of scalp cooling in the prevention of chemotherapy-induced alopecia.
 Oncologist.
 2013;18(7):885-891.

 Lemieux J, Desbiens C, Hogue JC.
 Breast cancer scalp metastasis as first metastatic site after scalp cooling: two cases of occurrence after 7- and 9-year follow-up.
 Breast Cancer Res Treat.
 2011;128(2):563-566.